A Direct Proof of the Short-Side Advantage in Random Matching Markets: Background

 In the {\em stable matching problem}, we are given a set $D=\{d_1,d_2,\dots, d_m\}$ of $m$ doctors and a set $H=\{h_1,h_2,\dots, h_n\}$ of $n$ hospitals.
 Let $\mu$ be a matching between the doctors and the hospitals.
 We say doctor $d$ is matched to hospital $\mu(d)$ in the matching $\mu$, where $\mu(d)=\emptyset$ if $d$ is unmatched.
 Similarly, hospital $h$ is matched to doctor $\mu(h)$, where $\mu(h)=\emptyset$ if $h$ is unmatched.

 Every doctor $d \in D$ has a preference ranking $\succ_d$ over the hospitals; similarly, every hospital $h \in H$ has a preference ranking~$\succ_h$ over the doctors.
 We assume that every doctor and every hospital prefers to be matched than unmatched.
 Given the preference rankings, we say that doctor~$d$ and hospital~$h$ form a {\em blocking pair} $\{d,h\}$ if they prefer each other to their partners in the matching~$\mu$; that is, $h \succ_d \mu(d)$ and $d \succ_h \mu(h)$.
 A matching $\mu$ that contains no blocking pair is called {\em stable}; otherwise it is unstable.
-Consequently, the set of stable matchings form the core of the {\em stable matching game}.
+Consequently, the set of stable matchings form the core of the {\em stable matching game}.\footnote{The {core} of a game is the set of feasible solutions that have no {\em blocking coalition}, a subset of agents that can all benefit by forming their own solution away from the grand coalition.
+For that reason, core solutions are considered ``stable".
+In the stable matching game, any blocking coalition must contain a blocking coalition of cardinality two, that is, a {\em blocking pair}.}